particle-iot/docs/src/content/device-restore-jtag.md

 - You must put the device in DFU mode (blinking yellow) before flashing.
 It's not using DFU mode, but SWD mode is disabled in normal operating mode or safe mode, but is enabled in DFU mode.
 If the device is non-responsive with no LED, you may still be able to flash it.
 - It takes about 3 minutes from a browser vs. 1 minute for drag-and-drop.
 - To just download the restore images and use other flashing methods, see the [JTAG Reference](/reference/developer-tools/jtag/).
+- To flash a device using USB directly, without the Particle Debugger, see [Device Restore USB](/device-restore-usb/).

 Still ready to go?